 Glassware used for the manipulation and preparation of air- and moisture-sensitive compounds must be rigorously dried and free of air prior to use.
 Schlenk flasks and items are typically stored in ovens above 100 ºC to remove any residual or adsorbed water.

 Attaching a new Schlenk flask or reaction vessel to the Schlenk line

-Step 3: Attach the Schlenk flask to the rubber hosing of the Schlenk line and open the stopcock to the vacuum.
+Step 3: Attach the Schlenk flask to the rubber tubing of the Schlenk line and open the stopcock to the vacuum.
 For moisture sensitive reactions, it is advised to heat the Schlenk flask whilst under vacuum with a heat gun or bunsen burner.

-Attaching sealed vessels already under an inert atmosphere:
+Cycling sealed vessels already under an inert atmosphere:

 For ampoules and flasks that are already under an atmosphere of inert gas, three vacuum/inert gas cycles are required to evacuate the air within the Schlenk line tubing and flask side arm.
 The duration of time left under vacuum will vary depending on the volume of ‘air’ to remove, but 30-60 seconds per cycle should generally suffice.
 This is more commonly referred to as ‘cycling’ onto the Schlenk line.